 But there is virtually no lyricism here, nor much sense of spiritual radiance.
 These quirky performances and others fare less well when the action becomes bigger and darker.
 Krista Apple’s Nurse embodies the limitations.
 Scene to scene she seems two almost entirely different characters—one broadly comic, the other grandly tragic—that have little to do with each other.
 The inserted musical interludes composed and performed by Gracie Martin—enjoyable and theatrical in themselves—interrupt the crucial sense of plot momentum.
 Throughout, I wondered whether an audience member unfamiliar with the rather complex narrative arc of Romeo and Juliet could decipher the true themes and meaning of the play.

 The Wilma will have a chance to find out.
-As the audience was told opening night, during the run, they will welcome thousands of local students, which of course is a wonderful thing.
+As the audience was told opening night, during the run, they will host thousands of local students, which of course is a wonderful thing.
 Clearly, Zizka wishes to welcome them with open arms and a not-your-grandfather’s-Shakespeare interpretation.

 How will they respond?
 Time will tell.
 To me, the obvious efforts at youth and relevance (including a misguided final diversion into school violence and bigger social issues) is all too visibly an applied construct rather than a natural fit.
 Apart from a few members of the ensemble, this cast looks no more like teenagers than any other Romeo and Juliet.
 I’m not sure that the wildly enthusiastic opening night crowd is a good predictor of how young people will receive this production.